-Starting at 12,000 downloads per month, you can run as many shows as you want from your account, running however long you like, whenever you like.
+Starting at 12,000 downloads per month, you can run as many shows as you want from your account.

 For two reasons:

-- Outside of our pretty fixed staffing and technical costs (like servers, file storage etc), bandwidth is the only cost any podcast hosting platform has, and the most variable.
+- Outside of staffing and technical costs (like servers, file storage etc), bandwidth is the only cost any podcast hosting platform has.
 In fact, we increased our download thresholds early on because we were able to make cost savings elsewhere.
 Instead of keeping the cash for ourselves, we upgraded everyone’s service!

-We’d rather be upfront about it with you because every podcast host (including Buzzsprout) limits your bandwidth in some way, it’s just that not many actually tell you about it upfront.
-We do.
+We’d rather be upfront about it with you because every podcast host (including Buzzsprout) limits your bandwidth in some way.
+It’s just that not many actually tell you about it upfront.

 - We know that you’ll probably want to start a second podcast, or a third, or more!
-We get the bug, just like you!
-So, we want you to have the flexibility to be able to try things without having to worry about paying more or being limited on how much you can upload.
+We want you to have the flexibility to be able to try things without having to worry about paying more.

 So, by including all of our features to you on every plan, we give you the best chance of growing.
 We have made sure that our tiers are priced in such a way that when you reach the top of the download tier, you’re highly likely to be already making money to cover your hosting costs.